 But one year the B&B I normally stayed at during the Wooden Boat Festival was booked.
 Sailing friends from Alaska recommended another place, further away from the festival, but a lovely Victorian home with equally fine hosts.
 The view from my turret-windowed room included a residential street, and down it I could see a most adorable little cottage with a big porch.
 That’s the kind of house I’d like to find, I thought.
 Sweet, small, and full of personality.
 Ah, well, maybe some day.

-The owners of a huge Chinese junk on exhibit at the Wooden Boat Festival were also staying at the English Inn.
+The owners of a huge Chinese junk on exhibit at the Wooden Boat Festival were also staying there.
 Over breakfast they invited me to sail back to Portland with them, and they were leaving tomorrow.
 I found myself caught between the wild urge to chuck the job and go to sea, and the responsibility of not abandoning a staff retreat I’d organized back at work.
 Responsibility won, but its grip was slipping.